loopme/android-united-sdk/bridges/mopub/README.md

 ## Sample project ##

-Check out our `BannerSampleActivity.java` , `InterstitialSampleActivity` and `RewardedVideoSampleActivity.java` as an integration examples.
+Check out our `mopub-mediation-sample` for implementation details.